 Minimally invasive microdiscectomy

-Minimally invasive microdiscectomy is a procedure used to treat degenerative disc diseases in the spine, such as a herniated disc or bulging disc.
-The purpose of the procedure is to remove a slight portion of the damaged disc to release pressure on a pinched nerve root and ease the symptoms associated with the spine condition.
+Minimally invasive microdiscectomy is a procedure used to treat degenerative disc conditions in the spine, such as a herniated or bulging disc.
+The purpose of the procedure is to remove a slight portion of the damaged disc to release pressure on a pinched nerve and ease the symptoms associated with the spine condition.

-For many patients, degenerative disc diseases occur naturally as the spine gradually degenerates over time.
-As the weight of the body and repetitive motions press into the discs in between the vertebrae, the discs begin to be compressed and may damage slightly.
-If one disc is particularly pinched, it could flatten under the pressure of the vertebrae and expand outward, causing the tough outer layer of the disc to break open and leak inner disc fluid into the spinal canal.
+Degenerative disc conditions occur naturally as the spine gradually degenerates over time.
+Loss of water and protein content can make the discs less elastic and able to support the spinal column.
+If a disc is particularly deteriorated, it could flatten under the pressure of the vertebrae and expand outward, causing the tough outer layer of the disc to break open and push inner disc material into the spinal canal.
 This is called a herniated disc.

 What to expect during a minimally invasive microdiscectomy

-In the past, a traditional discectomy was the only surgical option to treat a herniated disc.
-The procedure involves removing a portion of the disc through a large incision, which leads to substantial muscle and tissue damage, a long hospital stay, and a lengthy recovery time.
-Additionally, the large, muscle-tearing incision increases the risk of excessive blood loss, infection and scar tissue that creates postoperative complications.
+In the past, open spine procedures such as traditional discectomy were the only surgical option for conditions like a herniated disc.
+The procedure involves removing all or part of a damaged disc through a large incision.
+This can lead to substantial muscle and tissue disruption, a long hospital stay and a lengthy recovery time.
+Additionally, the large, muscle-tearing incision carries risk of complications like excessive blood loss, infection and scar tissue formation.

 Advances in technology and surgical technique have allowed for the development of less invasive techniques such as microdiscectomy, which can be performed either as a traditional procedure or a minimally invasive procedure.
 Minimally invasive surgery options, such as microdiscectomy, can reduce the risks involved with traditional open spine surgery because the procedures are performed through a smaller incision that causes less disruption of surrounding muscles.

 Reach out to Laser Spine Institute